Keil™, An ARM® Company

 By using different Project Targets µVision3 lets you create several programs from a single project.
 You may need one target for testing and another target for a release version of your application.
 Each target allows individual tool settings within the same project file.

 Files Groups let you group associated files together in a project.
 This is useful for grouping files into functional blocks or for identifying engineers in your software team.
-We have already used file groups in our example to separate the CPU related files from other source files.
-With these technique it is easily possible to maintain complex projects with several 100 files in µVision3.
+In our example, we used file groups to separate the CPU related files from other source files.
+With these techniques you could easily maintain complex projects with several hundred files in µVision3.

 The dialog Project — Components, Environment, Books... — Project Components allows you to create project targets and file groups.
 We have already used this dialog to add system configuration files in a file group.
 An example project structure is shown below.